smatechnologies/ibm-i-agent-docs/docs/operations/automation.md

 From the Work with Job menu, select option 10 to view the active job log.
 When the job log list display appears, press F10=Detailed messages to reveal all the message detail in the job log.
 Then press F18=Bottom to jump down to the most recent entries in the job log.
 It may be necessary to use the Page Up function key in order to find information about the job being researched, especially if the LSAM is very active.

 When an OpCon job for IBM i has failed to start, the details about what caused the failure usually appear in one or more messages within the active job log of the IBM i LSAM server job TXMMNG.
 For example, during early days of using the OpCon product, it is common that some user profile does not have authority to use certain IBM i objects required for the job to run.
 Another common error is that the library list of the job is incorrect, so that the program to be called will not be found.
-These are the kinds of detail that will be revealed in the TXMMNG job log, and once the error is identified it is very easy to fix the problem and restart the failed job from the OpConUser Interfaceuser interface.
+These are the kinds of detail that will be revealed in the TXMMNG job log, and once the error is identified it is very easy to fix the problem and restart the failed job from the OpCon User Interface user interface.

 ### The IBM i LSAM Job Scheduling Communications Log